mikeg64/caiman-jobexample/README.md

 May need to update the $PWD with the directory path for the working directory

 docker run -v $PWD:/home/caiman mikeg64/caiman:4.0  /caiman-matlab/run_caiman_standalone.sh /opt/mcr/v910

+if you have built the docker image on your own system then use the command docker run -v $PWD:/home/caiman caiman:4.0  /caiman-matlab/run_caiman_standalone.sh /opt/mcr/v910

 1. https://github.com/mikeg64/caiman-jobexample
 2. https://www.sciencedirect.com/science/article/pii/S016926071000194X